netdata-be/syntra-linux/tutorials/4_firewall.md

 As you know the `INPUT` table contains all the rules which for traffic TOWARDS our firewall.
 So for example your SSH session is considered as `INPUT`

-We can allow established sessions to receive traffic:
+We can allow established and related sessions to receive traffic:

     sudo iptables -A INPUT -m conntrack --ctstate ESTABLISHED,RELATED -j ACCEPT